akp5549/BMMB_852/week8/readme.md

 SRR1734998, SL2014_Run10,ebola,SierraLeone
 ```

-## 2. Create a design.csv file that connects the SRR numbers to the sample names
+## 3. Create Makefile that can produce multiple BAM alignment files/ use one from last week
+### Used last week's Makefile

+## 4. Using GNU parallel run the Makefile on all (or at least 10) samples
 ```
 cat design.csv | \
     parallel --dry-run --colsep , --header : --eta --lb -j 10 \